What is CondoWonk?

 Doris Sussman Goldstein

-I’m Doris Sussman Goldstein, a writer and Harvard Law School graduate who practiced real estate law in Florida for many years before relocating to Los Angeles.
-My legal work focused on the development of Seaside and other walkable, mixed-use communities (sometimes called New Urban development) across Florida and other parts of the country.
-As an attorney, I authored condominium declarations and various real estate documents, wrote and lectured about homeowners’ associations and gained a deep appreciation for urban planning and how well-designed multifamily housing is crucial for supporting transit and local retail in walkable neighborhoods.
+I’m Doris Sussman Goldstein, a writer and Harvard Law School graduate who practiced real estate law in Florida for many years.
+My legal career focused on the development of Seaside and other walkable, mixed-use communities (sometimes called New Urban development) across Florida and other parts of the country.

 At the end of 2015, I moved from suburban Florida to a condo in one of Los Angeles’s great walkable neighborhoods and eventually became president of the HOA.
 I thought it would be easy, but I was faced with all kinds of tough questions.
 The internet had no answers.
 This frustration became the driving force behind CondoWonk.

-While my years as an attorney naturally shape my thinking, CondoWonk is not a legal blog.
-I am not licensed to practice law in California and am not providing legal advice.
 Instead, the website reflects my earlier career path as a newspaper reporter prior to law school, gathering information and sharing what I’ve learned.

 Scroll to Top